 In my homeschool, I often feel like I need to make a big shift to improve things.
 So I overhaul a plan, color code a new schedule, or buy a completely new curriculum.

-(There’s something about that “buy” button that makes me feel like I’ve solved all of my problems.
+(There’s something about that “Buy” button that makes me feel like I’ve solved all my problems.
 It’s not true, though.)

-The smallest steps, however, are always the steps that seem to make make the biggest difference.
+The smallest steps, however, are always the steps that seem to make the biggest difference.

-I made a bingo card for RAR Premium members to help them recognize all those tiny things they do, day in and day out, and I wanted to share it with you, too.
+I made you a bingo card to help you recognize all those tiny things you do, day in and day out.

 The small things count.
 They make a huge difference.
 A bigger difference than you can imagine when you’re in the thick of things.